 Examples of Answering Summons/Complaint Credit Card Debt Lawsuit

-It is very important that you answer the plaintiff’s Complaint within the amount of time that is given by the court, or the plaintiff will get a default judgment against you.
-And of course,they would like a default judgement!
-The first thing you want to do is check your local court rules and see if you are able to file a Motion to Dismiss in lieu of an answer.
+It is very important that you answer the plaintiff’s complaint within the amount of time that is given by the court, or the plaintiff will receive a default judgment against you.
+And of course, they would like a default judgment!
+The first thing you want to do is check your local court rules and see if you are able to file a motion to dismiss in lieu of an answer.

 My personal experience: